jasongin/nvs/doc/SETUP.md

 By default, downloaded Node.js files are cached under the NVS installation directory.
 To override this behavior, set the `NVS_HOME` environment variable to another location.

 ## Windows
+NVS requires PowerShell 3.0, which is included with Windows 8 and later.
+On Windows 7, get PowerShell 3.0 from [Windows Management Framework 3.0](https://www.microsoft.com/en-us/download/details.aspx?id=34595) (which requires Windows 7 Service Pack 1).

 Download and run the Windows Installer (MSI) package from the [Releases page on GitHub](https://github.com/jasongin/nvs/releases).
 Note the single MSI package supports both x86 and x64 systems and both per-user and per-machine installations.

 As an alternative to installing the MSI, the following manual steps may be used to setup NVS on Windows, from either a Command Prompt or PowerShell.